jmigueprieto/baton/README.md

 # Baton

 > _This is a Work In Progress!!!
-Even though an initial grammar has been defined, the translator is not fully functional yet but early feedback will be much appreciated._
+The translator is not fully functional yet and the language grammar is still changing._

 Baton is a language designed to simplify the process of creating and maintaining workflows for developers using Netflix Conductor.